Teaching

 • Semester: Fall

-Year offered: 2022
+Year offered: 2025

-Year offered: 2023
+Year offered: 2025

 This is the third in a four-course sequence.
-It builds upon the personal and interpersonal skills acquired in the first two block courses and focuses on effectiveness in human health outcomes.
+It build upon the personal and interpersonal skills acquired in the first two block courses and focuses on effectiveness in human health outcomes.
 The student will discover that effectiveness in human health outcomes is a primary goal in the delivery of an optimum continuum of health care that encompasses health promotion, disease prevention and illness care across the lifespan.
 Achieving effectiveness in human health outcomes across the wellness-illness continuum and the individual-to-community continuum is contingent on acquiring an understanding of epidemiology, levels of care, communicable disease control, case management, theories applicable to aggregate populations, cultural competence, evidence-based care, and information technology.

 Prerequisites: NURSE 482 (or co-requisite).